7.2. Sampling Distribution for the Sample Mean

 Road Map 🧭

-• View the sample mean \(\bar{X}\) as a random variable that varies from sample to sample.
+• View the sample mean \(\bar{X}\) as a function of \(n\) independent and identically distributed random variables.

 7.2.1.
 A New Perspective on the Data-Generating Procedure

-So far, we’ve pictured the sampling procedure from a population as drawing individual datapoints \(n\) different times from a single \(X\) (left of Fig. 7.2).
+So far, we’ve pictured the sampling procedure as drawing individual datapoints \(n\) different times from a single random variable \(X\) (left of Fig. 7.2).

 A new perspective of understanding how data points are sampled